Allan W. Purdy Distinguished Service Award

 An award recipient may come from the financial aid, political, educational, business, or other community.
 In addition to any selection(s) made from nominations for the Allan W. Purdy Distinguished Service Award, the association normally recognizes the significant and sustained contributions of the NASFAA Chair with this award at the end of the Chair's term.

-The 2014 submission period has ended.
-Winner will be announced at the 2014 NASFAA National Conference in Nashville, TN.
+The 2014 winners were announced at the 2014 NASFAA National Conference in Nashville, TN.

-There were two recipients of the Allan W. Purdy Distinguished Service Awards in 2013.
+There were five recipients of the Allan W. Purdy Distinguished Service Awards in 2014.

 Also see the past winners list, available in PDF format.